BenchaminDimitriu/Ecom22_TeamProject/README.md

 2. access my current bid by a order tracking page that displays my current ongoing bids.

-3. access
+3.

 4. access a cart that can add/delete/view details of items.

-5. access a checkout/payment.
+5. access a checkout/payment where I can input my information to pay for my purchases.

-6. Save/hold/watchlist item before bid/purchase.
-As well as add and delete item from watchlist.
+6. save/hold/watchlist item before bid/purchase.
+As well as add and delete item from my watchlist.

-7. Bidder history (last bid).
+7.

-8. Contact page (form) from user to seller for inqueries.
+8. access a contact page (form) from user to seller for inqueries.

-9. Help Box that allows users to search/type in keywords and is provided with a guide page.
+9. access a help box that allows to search/type in keywords and will provide with a guide page.

 ## As a seller and a user I can:
-10. Registration, Login, Logout, 2-factor authentication (as per class instruction).
+10. access registration, login, logout, 2-factor authentication (as per class instruction).

-11. Products/Catalogue.
+11. view all products/catalogue.

-12. Product details.
+12. view all product details.

-13. Search bar and Navigation bar.
+13. access a search bar and navigation bar.

-14. Pop-ad of new featured item.
+14. view a pop-ad of new featured item.

 15. Notification to show recent sold item/bought item.

 ## As a seller I can:

-16. Seller listing/sales tracking.
+16. track my listings and view how many users have bid for my products.

 ## 4. Feedback for Features(16):
 • Registration, Login, Logout, 2-factor authentication (as per class instruction)